 This was an Aztec dance that was done on Saturday.

-This is one of two booths of flutes.
-This one is the Stellar flutes and the other booth was the Quiet Bear flutes.
+Stellar flutes and the other booth was the Quiet Bear flutes.
 I think this was one of my favorite parts of the whole weekend.
 Talking about and playing flutes.
 Dwight (Quiet Bear) live really close to where I am at so I am hoping to see him in action sometime in his workshop.

 After a day or more of drumming, singing, shopping, and everything else that was going on, I really felt drown away from the camp.
 I made my way down some trails that I hoped let to a creek.
 When I did find it I was swept away by its beauty.
 I sat on a rock with my feet in the water for a long time just absorbing it all in.